Delizald/study-notes/azure/AZ-204/Notes for AZ-204 test/Develop solutions that use Azure Cosmos DB/Explore Azure Cosmos DB.md

 This API allows users to make graph queries and stores data as edges and vertices.
 Use this API for scenarios involving dynamic data, data with complex relations, data that is too complex to be modeled with relational databases.
 Gremlin API currently only supports OLTP scenarios.

 - `OLTP (On-line Transaction Processing)` is involved in the operation of a particular system.
-OLTP is characterized by a large number of short on-line transactions (INSERT, UPDATE, DELETE).
-The main emphasis for OLTP systems is put on very fast query processing, maintaining data integrity in multi-access environments and an effectiveness measured by number of transactions per second.
+OLTP is characterized by a large number of short on-line transactions (INSERT, UPDATE, DELETE). `The main emphasis for OLTP systems is put on very fast query processing`, maintaining data integrity in multi-access environments and an effectiveness measured by number of transactions per second.
 In OLTP database there is detailed and current data, and schema used to store transactional databases is the entity model (usually 3NF).
 It involves Queries accessing individual record like Update your Email in Company database.

-- `OLAP (On-line Analytical Processing)` deals with Historical Data or Archival Data.
-OLAP is characterized by relatively low volume of transactions.
+- `OLAP (On-line Analytical Processing)` deals with Historical Data or Archival Data. `OLAP is characterized by relatively low volume of transaction`s.
 Queries are often very complex and involve aggregations.
-For OLAP systems a response time is an effectiveness measure.
-OLAP applications are widely used by Data Mining techniques.
+For OLAP systems a response time is an effectiveness measure. `OLAP applications are widely used by Data Mining techniques`.
 In OLAP database there is aggregated, historical data, stored in multi-dimensional schemas (usually star schema).
 Sometime query need to access large amount.

 ## Discover request units